 Valpolicella Ripasso 2014 from Sainsbury’s Taste the Difference range

 This wine is from an area in Italy that I love, Veneto.
-It is where one of my favourite white wines, ‘Lugana’ is from.
+It is where one of my favourite white wines, ‘Lugana‘ is from.
 Valpolicella Ripasso 2014, Taste the Difference, is a real pleasure on its own or with food.
 Ripasso is a relatively new treatment for Valpolicella wine.
-The wine is poured over partially fermented Amorone grape skins and seeds, then left for an extended period.
+The wine is steeped in the fermented Amorone grape skins and seeds, then left for an extended period.
 This gives the wine more flavour and fullness than Valpolicella.
 Ripasso is more expensive than Valpolicella but I think it is worth the extra few pounds.
 Storage and time cost money!

 Don’t forget that this wine is fabulous without food too!